artalar/reatom/packages/async/README.md

 ### Advanced example

 Now we are going to solve a more complex task: remember the last fetched list state and error if the request failed, cancel previous requests when making subsequent ones and add an action to mutate the list.
-The next snippet assumes that you are familiar with [`withAssign`] and [`atom..onCall`].
+The next snippet assumes that you are familiar with [`withAssign`](https://reatom.dev/package/primitives#withassign) and [`action..onCall`](https://reatom.dev/package/core#actiononcall-api).

 ```ts
 import { reatomAsync } from '@reatom/async'